6:00 – 8:00 p.m.

 Imagine a color you have never seen before and then you might begin to understand how the native people of this land felt the day the Spanish arrived.
 Walk in the shoes of both a Spaniard and an Indian as we step back in time and experience The Encounter.

 Remember Medina!
-In a dialogue featuring the Witte Museum’s Curator of 300 Years of History: Confluence and Culture Bruce Shackelford and Historian Dr. Andrés Tijerina, uncover the conflict that led to the bloody Battle of Medina, and later the Battle of the Alamo.
+In a dialogue featuring the Witte Museum’s Curator of Confluence and Culture: 300 Years of San Antonio History, Bruce Shackelford, and Historian Dr. Andrés Tijerina, uncover the conflict that led to the bloody Battle of Medina and later, the Battle of the Alamo.

 The Witte Museum has been honored to work with many talented people in bringing together our Tricentennial exhibition.
 Come meet and engage with a panel of some of our most influential partners in creating Tricentennial at the Witte!